 The tutorial explains the steps required to set up your own certification authority and to start issuing certificates.
 Once you have issued your first certificates, you can start using them in a number of applications like Thunderbird, Acrobat Reader or OpenOffice.

 Gert van Dijk has written a nice blog Getting started with the SmartCard-HSM.

 For importing keys from a PKCS#12 container, Vesselin Kolev wrote a nice howto.

 The Nitrokey HSM is actually a SmartCard-HSM and you find a lot of hints and tips in the Nitrokey Support Forum.

 The application page also contains some application specific links to SmartCard-HSM related resources on the net.

-If things finally don't work, then you should of course contact us to find a solution.
+If things finally don't work, then you should of course not hestitate to contact us to find a solution.